Super League Darts

-2015 SKYCITY Super League Darts is a darts tournament featuring New Zealand's top eight darts players.
-The event will be held at the SKYCITY Convention Centre in Auckland, New Zealand, for four nights over July and August.
-This is the second year of the Tournament and the first that SKYCITY has been the naming rights sponsor.
-The final will be the first live televised darts tournament ever in New Zealand when it runs on Saturday 1 August.
+2015 SKYCITY Super League Darts was a darts tournament featuring New Zealand's top eight darts players.
+The event was held at the SKYCITY Convention Centre in Auckland, New Zealand, for four nights over July and August.
+This was the second year of the Tournament and the first that SKYCITY had been the naming rights sponsor.
+The final was the first live televised darts tournament ever in New Zealand when it ran on Saturday 1 August.
+Craig Caldwell defeated Warren Parry in the final and took home the championship.

 Players

 The 2015 players were announced in a press release on May 19, 2015.
 The players were selected as the top four off the New Zealand rankings and four wildcards, as selected by the Tournament promoters.

 Dates

-SKYCITY Super League Darts will take place over four nights in July and August.
+SKYCITY Super League Darts took place over four nights in July and August.

-All nights will be held at the SKYCITY Convention Centre in Auckland, New Zealand.
+All nights were held at the SKYCITY Convention Centre in Auckland, New Zealand.